centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 *   Gain professional experience in established organisations where you will learn a lot, such as working in consulting, government, politics, advocacy, law, think-tanks, movement building, journalism, etc. You can learn more about building up your ‘career capital’ [here](https://80000hours.org/career-guide/).
 *   Get experience promoting effective altruist ideas online, or to people you already know.
 *   Use [80,000 Hours’ research](https://80000hours.org/) to do a detailed analysis of your own future career plans.

+## Applying from outside the EU

+We can often provide visas for interns from outside the EU, and sometimes do the same for prospective employees.
+As a result, we encourage applications from around the world.

+We can usually hire under-30s from Canada, New Zealand and Australia on [Tier 5 visas](https://www.gov.uk/tier-5-youth-mobility/overview).

 <p class="center"><a href="/contact" class="btn btn-primary">More questions?
 Get in touch <i class="fa fa-at"></i> <i class="fa fa-phone"></i> <i class="fa fa-envelope"></i></a></p>